Teaching Fellow in International Political Economy.

-Please contact me via email to arrange virtual meetings.
+Please contact me via email to arrange virtual meetings during term times.

 I will be available 10am-7pm weekdays.

 Morris, JH.
-Securing Finance, Mobilizing Risk: Money Cultures at the Bank of England, pp.200, Routledge, RIPE Series in Global Political Economy.
-2019.
+Securing Finance, Mobilizing Risk: Money Cultures at the Bank of England, Routledge, RIPE Series in Global Political Economy.
+2018.

 Morris, JH.
 Decentring Ingenuity: Modes of Calculation, Intuition and Atmospheres in The Bank of England’s Financial Literacy Assemblages, Geoforum Vol. 90, March 2018: 45-54.